Delivering Reliable Independent Vehicle Empowerment

 Q. What documentation will I receive for my taxes?

-A. You will receive a donation receipt, IRS Form 1098-C (Copies B and C), IRS Instructions for Form 1098-C (two copies), and a copy of the signed title showing the vehicle is no longer your responsibility.
+A. You will receive a donation receipt, IRS Form 1098-C (Copies B and C), and IRS Instructions for Form 1098-C.

 Q. When will I be able to drop insurance on my car?

 A. You can discontinue insurance the minute we sign the title.